A Little Shakespeare: Twelfth NightDates and tickets

 MEET THE CAST

-Natasha Allen (Antonio) is thrilled to be returning to Two River Theater for this year’s production of A Little Shakespeare.
+Natasha Allen (Antonia) is thrilled to be returning to Two River Theater for this year’s production of A Little Shakespeare.
 Natasha’s previous work at Two River includes her as one of the witches in A Little Shakespeare: Macbeth and her participation in the theater’s Summer Intensives program.
 In her free time, Natasha enjoys writing and dancing.
 She’d like to thank Em Weinstein, Kate Cordaro, the cast and crew, her friends and her family for their support!